 When was the last time you gave a milk bottle to a baby wallaby?
 Walked around with piglets?
 Cuddled a tiny kitten?
 Played with a lamb?
 Or seen baby turkeys?

-I don’t even know where to start to explain why this weekend on a farm was memorable.
+I don’t even know where to start to explain why this weekend on a farm in the Granit Belt region was memorable.
 Honestly, can you choose which one is the cutest?
 Because I cannot!

 My in-laws were visiting us in Brisbane from Paris.
 For their fourth trip to Australia, it was becoming harder to find a weekend trip to experience something new around Brisbane!
 That’s how we decided to go down to Girraween National Park for the weekend: although it’s still in Queensland, it does not feel like it.
 It was a perfect choice that met all our expectations.

 We were lucky to find accommodation in an extraordinary farm* that made the whole weekend in Girraween even more amazing.

 Liz and John receive visitors on their 1,500 acres farm located on the highest point near Stanthorpe (more than 1,000m in altitude).
 The colder and less humid climate was just perfect for our French visitors.

 If, like us, it’s already dark and calm when you arrive for your first night, you’ll have fun surprises the next day.

 As you wake up in the morning, you may wonder if you’re still dreaming when you look out the window.

 A sheep is walking around followed by a lamb… and piglets!
 Further away, Liz is followed by a dog, but of course by a lamb and a kangaroo too, in a field where granite boulders seem to have randomly landed.
 Suddenly, a deep sound brings you back to reality.
 Kind of.
 The biggest sheep you’ll ever see is standing in front of your door, reminding you loudly it wants some breakfast too.